 “[Additionally], the refractionator was constructed to deal with internal intermixture, but will soon be offered as a service to industry.
 Furthermore, Transnet Pipelines has aspirations of offering its services to other African countries in the near future.”

-Such services comprise the operation and maintenance of petroleum storage and distribution terminals, engineering consulting, optimisation support and training; all being offered on a more widespread scale as part of Transnet’s ‘Africa strategy’.
+Such services comprise the operation and maintenance of petroleum storage and distribution terminals, engineering consulting, optimisation support and training; all being offered on a more widespread scale as part of the Transnet Pipelines ‘Africa strategy’.

 “We have been confined to South Africa, but have now developed our ‘Africa strategy’ which entails reviewing opportunities to operate and maintain pipelines, depots and terminals in Kenya and the SADC region,” Knoetze explains.
 “Through our accredited school of pipelines we are able to offer other petroleum pipeline companies pipeline-specific training courses.